fineanmol/plant-tree/README.md

-🎋 Updated on Tue, 01 Apr 2025 15:55:23 GMT
+🌴 Updated on Wed, 02 Apr 2025 10:30:40 GMT

-> "Simplicity is the soul of efficiency."
+> "Perfection is achieved when there is nothing left to take away."